Dinesh Kumar Mishra

 Barh Mukti Abhiyan

-This profile was prepared when Dinesh Kumar Mishra was elected to the Ashoka Fellowship in 1999.
+This description of Dinesh Kumar Mishra's work was prepared when Dinesh Kumar Mishra was elected to the Ashoka Fellowship in 1999.

 Dinesh Kumar Mishra is organizing communities in flood-prone areas of India to remember local, decentralized ways of coping with floods.
 Through country-wide education programs on traditional flood management systems, Mishra has launched a movement that empowers citizen groups to re-establish their cultural ownership over rivers and create a new paradigm of flood control ---- non-confrontational tools that respect the natural cycle of floods and respond with minimum technological interference.